Home

 The critical path of a project is the path with the longest total duration, from start to finish.

 In our example, the Gantt chart shows the work packages, their durations (in days), and the critical path (in red).
-Work packages "Lay Pipes", "Mount Filter Unit", and "Mount Pumps" have free float of 8 days, 5 days, and 5 days, respectively.
+Work packages "Lay Pipes", "Mount Filter Unit", and "Mount Pumps" have a free float of 8 days, 5 days, and 5 days, respectively.

 From effort estimation, we might also know best case and worst case durations of all the work packages.
 We summarize these additional data in the following table.

-Example: Critical Path, Table of Durations
+Example: Critical Path, Table of DurationsExample: Critical Path, Table of Durations

 Now, we continue with critical path analysis.
 The most important question is: Since we have best and worst case estimates of the duration of each work package, what consequences does this have for the overall project duration?
 During implementation, we expect some work packages going typical, others better than typical, and maybe others worse than typical.

 In a first step, we only focus on work packages that are on the critical path, and calculate the differences between best and typical (b – t), and between worst and typical (w – t) durations.
-Our example would look like this.
+Our example would look like this:

-Example: Critical Path, Table of Deltas
+Example: Critical Path, Table of DeltasExample: Critical Path, Table of Deltas

 That table shows the deltas in columns "b – t" and "w – t".
 It also shows the total duration if everything unfolds typically (22 days), in its best way (13.5 days), and in its worst way (35.5 days).
 So, we know the 100%-interval for the total duration of our project implementation of construction of a swimming pool: it will take us minimum 13.5 days, maximum 35.5 days.